 One in Ten College Students Experiences Homelessness.
 One NC University is Making a Difference.

-But not every college student has a home base to return to once exams are done.
+At the end of exam seasons on college campuses, not every student has a home base to return to.

 One recent study found that a third of college students experienced housing insecurity in some form.
 Nine percent identified as homeless.
 When a student faces housing insecurity or homelessness, this creates a significant barrier to academic success, which could potentially lead to life-long health disparities and chronic conditions.